PatrickCoodee/price-of-chair/readme.md

 It allows users to register, log in, and create and modify their alerts.

-Technology stack: MongoDB, Python (Flask & Jinja2), HTML/CSS/Bootstrap, Mailgun.
+echnology stack: MongoDB, Python (Flask & Jinja2), HTML/CSS/Bootstrap, Mailgun.

 ## Installation